bitnami/charts/bitnami/valkey/README.md

 `primary.replicaCount` greater than `1` is not designed for use when `sentinel.enabled=true`.

-### Multiple primarys (experimental)
+### Multiple primary nodes (experimental)

 When `primary.replicaCount` is greater than `1`, special care must be taken to create a consistent setup.

-An example of use case is the creation of a redundant set of standalone primarys or primary-replicas per Kubernetes node where you must ensure:
+An example of use case is the creation of a redundant set of standalone primary nodes or primary-replicas per Kubernetes node where you must ensure:

 - No more than `1` primary can be deployed per Kubernetes node
 - Replicas and writers can only see the single primary of their own Kubernetes node